 More as in more often, not quantity.
 In years past, we tried having two separate parties, so a whole bunch would go to one house and another group would go to the other’s party.
 And the next year, we would alternate who was going to who’s house for Christmas.
 I know, complicated, right?
 But everyone had a great time.

-We’ve tried pot lucks for a couple years, then that went away and now we’re resorting to renting out a big place to accommodate the whole gang.
+We’ve tried pot lucks for a couple of years, then that went away and now we’re resorting to renting out a big place to accommodate the whole gang.
 Ugh!
 We did this last year for the first time and it’s not my favourite.
 The hall is catered, so everyone dishes out $50 for a 4-course sit down meal!
-To me it’s more about getting together, than the food, but try telling that to the old Italian ladies.
+To me, it’s more about getting together, than the food, but try telling that to the old Italian ladies.

-Before the party there’s lots of mingling, but that’s short-lived, until the meal is served.
+Before the party, there’s lots of mingling, but that’s short-lived until the meal is served.
 The tables are spread out like a wedding and everyone is seated in their usual spots.
 Again we’re talking about 100 guests here for only ONE side of the family.
 You can only imagine, but I’m sure you have better ideas.